About the book The McGraw-Hill former ISBN is 0077407202. This book is no longer available from McGraw-Hill.

 Finally, I added illustrations on: demographics; body reserve capacity; molecules; cell membrane; chromosome and telomere; cytoskeleton; cell cycle; lung capacities; primary and secondary immune responses; effects from altering longevities; and world population growth.

 Return to Top of Page

 Go to Site Index

-© Copyright 2000, 1994 by The McGraw-Hill Companies, Inc. All rights reserved.
-Except as permitted under the United States Copyright Act of 1976, no part of this page may be reproduced or distributed in any form or by any means, or stored in a data base or retrieval system, without the prior written permission of the publisher.
+© Copyright 2000, 1994 by The McGraw-Hill Companies, Inc. and 2020 by Augustine DiGiovanna.
+All rights reserved.
+Except as permitted under the United States Copyright Act of 1976, no part of this page may be reproduced or distributed in any form or by any means, or stored in a data base or retrieval system, without the prior written permission of the publisher or Augustine DiGiovanna.

-This material may be reproduced or distributed in any form or by any means, or stored in any data base or retrieval system ONLY under one of the following two conditions: (1) If no individual, group, organization, institution, company, corporation or other entity is charged for its use and only for use by instructors and students in courses where students are required to purchase the book HUMAN AGING: BIOLOGICAL PERSPECTIVES by Augustine G. DiGiovanna, The McGraw-Hill Companies, New York, 1994 or 2000; (2) If prior written permission is obtained from Augustine G. DiGiovanna.
-NEW ISBN: The new ISBN for the book is 0077407202.
+This material MAY be reproduced or distributed in any form or by any means, or stored in any data base or retrieval system ONLY under one of the following two conditions: (1) If no individual, group, organization, institution, company, corporation or other entity is charged for its use and only for use by instructors and students in courses where students are required to purchase the book HUMAN AGING: BIOLOGICAL PERSPECTIVES by Augustine G. DiGiovanna, The McGraw-Hill Companies, New York, 1994 or 2000; Augustine DiGiovanna, 2020.
+(2) If prior written permission is obtained from Augustine G. DiGiovanna.